initiative-online-print/eudr-iop-standard-exchange-format/SPECIFICATION.md

         - `"C717"` to declare that the operator does not have to fulfill due diligence and forwards the data of the upstream supplier (only for SME operators).
         - `"Y129"` to declare that the product is not subject to EUDR although belonging to HS code in scope ("ex" products in [Annex I](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32023R1115&qid=1687867231461#d1e32-243-1) of the EUDR).
-        - `"Y132"` to declare that in scope products have been produced before 30 December 2025.
+        - `"Y132"` to declare that in scope products have been produced before 29 June 2023.
         - `"Y133"` to declare that the product has been produced entirely from 100 % recycled material.
         - `"Y141"` to declare that the operator is a micro/small company subject to the transitional period until 30 June 2026.
         - `"Y142"` to declare that it is a non-commercial activity.